rust-gamedev/rust-gamedev.github.io/content/news/029/index.md

 ![image/GIF description](rusty_engine3.png)
 _The "Road Race" game prototype running under Rusty Engine 3.0_

-[Rusty Engine] is a game engine for people who are learning Rust.
+[Rusty Engine] by [Nathan Stocks] is a game engine for people who are learning Rust.

 Version 3.0 is a large release with many breaking changes.
 Notable new features include: [a full tutorial], custom asset loading (sprites, sounds, fonts), customizable game state, an interactive collider creator, and much more.
 See [the changelog for 3.0] for the full details.